pandaCaffeine/sts-python/README.md

 1. ✅ version 1.1: source file first - return 404 if source file was deleted, recreate thumbnail file if source file was changed
+2. 🔳 version 1.2: make configuration simpler
-2. 🔳 version 1.2: file configuration for thumbnails - ability to choose thumbnails file format and some options like quality
+3. 🔳 version 1.3: file configuration for thumbnails - ability to choose thumbnails file format and some options like quality
-3. 🔳 version 2.0: refactoring, fixes, code cleanup
+4. 🔳 version 2.0: refactoring, fixes, code cleanup